 Prerequisite or Co-requisite: CA 145 or CA 146 CA majors only.

 Overview of the structure of the advertising industry including an in-depth look at current business practice and employment in the various areas of the industry.
 (4 hrs. lect. per week)

-CA 155 PORTFOLIO PRESENTATION AND REVIEW (4)
+CA 155 Portfolio Presentation and Review (4)

-CA majors only.
 Preparation, presentation, and review of a professional visual portfolio as required for employment in Communications Art and related fields.
 Emphasis on developing a cohesive presentation format of projects reflecting various skills.
 (4 hrs. lect. per week)